jesse-spevack/stimulating_events/README.md

 }
 ```

 Open developer tools and click on teh console in your web browser.
-When you first load the dropdown page, you should see the `Hello, Stimulus!` message.
+When you first load the dropdown page, you should see the message.

 At this point our controller does not do much and our dropdown is in a frozen state.
 It does not yet let users pick items.
 We can add a modern feel to this by styling the dropdown.
 We'll want the item that a user is mousing over to be highlighted.
 We'll also want the text of our button to change when the user selects and item.
 Finally, clicking the button should open or close the list of selectable items.

 To achieve this, we have some Tailwind css classes that define styles we'd like to apply to elements on our page using the class attribute.
 Stimulus lets us refer to CSS classes by logical naming using a combination of data attributes and controller properties.
-We type `data-<the controller name in kebab case>-class="<the css class to apply>"`.
+We type `data-<the controller name>-class="<the css class to apply>"`.

-This makes a Stimulus controller re-useable as teh styles we apply can be dynamically passed in to our controller on a page by page basis.
-In this case we want ot add some white, pink, and bold styles.
+This makes a Stimulus controller re-useable as the styles we apply can be dynamically passed in to our controller on a page by page basis.
+In this case we want to add some white, pink, and bold styles.
 But we can imagine using different styles on another dropdown in the same application.
 ```html
 <div
   data-controller="dropdown"